dtr-org/unit-e-clonemachine/README.md

-# UnitE clone machine
+# Unit-e clonemachine

-This python script applies basic transformations to the bitcoin-core codebase:
+This python script applies basic transformations to the Bitcoin Core codebase:

-- replaces `bitcoin` with `unite`
+- replaces `bitcoin` with `unit-e` (in various variations)
 - replaces names of units like `COIN → UNIT` and `CENT → EEES`
 - renames files
 - changes the name of the client from `Satoshi` to `Feuerland`